wiahoff/KittyKage/README.md

 If you run out of money and units you lose.

 ## Impediments
 The main character took the most amount of time.
 The AI for the main character is a large decision tree.
-We thought about added enemies with guns but this ended up being too complex for the main character to handle.
+We thought about adding enemies with guns but this ended up being too complex for the main character to handle.

 ## Implementation
 Summon 2 enemy types